pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/solutions/c_create-uniform-grid.rst

      |      >>> pl.show()
      |
      |  physical_to_index_matrix
-     |      Return or set 4x4 matrix to convert coordinates from physical space (xyz) to index space (ijk).
+     |      Return or set 4x4 matrix to transform from physical space (xyz) to index space (ijk).
      |
      |      .. note::
      |          Setting this property modifies the object's :class:`~pyvista.ImageData.origin`,